TeriFash/pug-scss-starter/README.md

 `yarn start`

 All output at `dist` folder.

-# Feature pack
+# Used in this package
 1. Babel for ES6 JS
-2. Pug template
+2. Pug
 3. Scss
-4. Eslint
+4. Jquery
 5. UIKit
-6. Dynamic webpack config entry point and output